ministryofjustice/security-guidance/docs/phishing-guide.md

 ## Reporting phishes

-If you think you have spotted a phish, report it as quickly as possible.
-If you think you have spotted a more targeted phish that claims to be from a vendor or another staff member then do an out of band check to determine if it is legitimate.
-If it is not, then please report the email as a phish.

-You can forward on all spam and phishing text messages to 7726 for free.
 Reporting phishing attempts helps improve the filters that catch them before they get to your inbox.
 They also help protect other colleagues and the MoJ from being compromised, or having data or money stolen.

+If you think you have spotted a phish, or you think you have been phished, report it as quickly as possible.
+If you think you have spotted a more targeted phish that claims to be from a vendor or another staff member, do an out of band check to determine if it is legitimate.
+If it is not, then please report the email as a phish.

 Reporting a phishing attempt is quick and easy.
+Do one or both of the following:

+-   Call the IT Service Desk on 0800 917 5148.
-Simply forward the suspected phish to [security@justice.gov.uk](mailto:security@justice.gov.uk) with the subject line: 'suspected phish report'.
+-   Forward the suspected phish to [security@justice.gov.uk](mailto:security@justice.gov.uk) with the subject line: 'suspected phish report'.

-## Incidents

-If you get phished, this must be reported as soon as possible, as an incident.
-The reason is that threat actors might have gained access to credentials, sensitive information, or have stolen money.

-When a phish is reported, the security team can deal with the incident.
-Reports also provide useful information about the number of attempted phishes happening in the MoJ, and what sort they are.
-This in turn helps improve defences against phishing attempts.
+You can forward on all spam and phishing text messages to 7726 for free.

 ## Contact details